LOS-Munch/ih8sn/README.md

 # ih8sn

-ih8sn allows you to modify system properties at runtime.
-It can be installed with ADB root or recovery.
-Proceed at your own risk.
+- ih8sn allows you to modify system properties at runtime.
+-  It can be installed with ADB root or recovery.

-### If you want to add your device, do a PR with your device config.
+- If you want to add your device, do a PR with your device config.

 ## Disclaimer: